limix/pandas-plink/doc/index.rst

 Pandas-plink's documentation
 ============================

-Read PLINK files into Pandas data frames with support of mapping multiple BED files at once.
+Read PLINK genotype and kinship files into data arrays with support of automatic merge of multiple BED files at once.

 .. toctree::
     :caption: Table of contents